abbbi/nullfsvfs/README.md

 files behaves like reading from /dev/zero with a fixed size.

 Writing and reading is basically an NOOP, so it can be used for performance testing with applications that require directory structures.
-As it is implemented as kernel module, instead of using FUSE, there is absolutely no overhead for copying application data from user to kernel space while performing write or read operations.
+Implemented as kernel module, instead of using FUSE, there is absolutely no overhead for copying application data from user to kernel space while performing write or read operations.

 ![alt text](https://github.com/abbbi/nullfsvfs/raw/master/nullfs.jpg)